fimbullinter/wotan/README.md

 - [x] "Global" configuration file (besides `.wotanrc.yaml`) for CLI defaults and plugin configuration: `.fimbullinter.yaml`.
 This file can be used by editor plugins as well, so there's no need to duplicate common configuration.
   - ESLint doesn't have such a file and declined to add one in the future.
 Tools like `standard` or `xo` wouldn't need to exist if you just needed to create such a config file with CLI defaults.
   - TSLint startet to stuff it into their `tslint.json` which leads to confused users.
+- [x] Report unused and redundant enable and disable comments (or parts thereof) with `--report-useless-directives`.
+  - ESLint reports only unused disable comments.
+It only reports comments that are completely unused.
+Redundant comments are not reported as well as enable comments for non-existent rules.
+  - TSLint does not support that.

 ### Differences to TSLint